nilpunch/unity-prediction-rollback/README.md

 ## Overview

-It is a **library**, not a framework.
-So, the user is in control of everything.
+This is a **library**, not a framework.
+Thus, the user controls everything that happens.

 Implemented features:

 1. Prediction-rollback with zero GC allocations
-2. Live command timeline - make changes in the past and see immediate changes in the future
+2. Live command timeline - make changes in the past and see immediate effect upon the future
 3. Distributed simulation - killer feature, allowing for many great things
-4. Algorithmic command prediction - replication, fading out, anything is possible!
+4. Algorithmic command prediction
+   * Input replication
+   * Input decay (fading out)
-5. Snapshots memory recycling, if needed
+5. Snapshots memory recycling on demand
 6. Replays with command history

 TODO:

 1. Commands serialization
-2. Late-joins via distributed state serialization
+2. State serialization for late-joins
 3. Actual networking

 ## Recent progress